groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/py.en.md

     content: |
       It is possible to use [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/) for getting report about differences in many PY files.

-      1. Install GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) using your favorite package manager.
+      1. Install GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) using your favorite package manager
-      2. Provide an instance of Comparer class with full path to first PY file.
+      2. Provide an instance of Comparer class with full path to initial PY file
-      3. Append at least one other PY to Comparer.
+      3. Append at least one other PY to Comparer
-      4. Get a final report with precisely described differences.
+      4. Get a final report with precisely described differences

     code:
       platform: "net"